ajpgarner/moment/README.md

 `new_algebraic_matrix_system`: Starts a new context of shared variables, with specified algebraic relations.

+`new_inflation_matrix_system`: Starts a new context of shared variables, for an inflated causal network.

 `new_locality_matrix_system`: Starts a new context of shared variables, for locality (party, measurement, outcome) settings.